robinhood/faust/docs/userguide/tasks.rst

         async for word in words:
             word_counts[word.word] += 1

-Then we define our view, using the ``@app.table_route`` decorator to route the request to the correct worker instance:
+After that we define the view, using the ``@app.table_route`` decorator to reroute the request to the correct worker instance:

 .. sourcecode:: python